alumniGiovanni/alumniGiovanni/README.md

 - 🔭 I’m currently working on these projects to create a git portfolio and hopefully skip some interview tests
 - 💬 I speak English, Portuguese, French, Spanish and a little bit of German, thats why you see multiple languages across the comments
 - 📫 How to reach me: You can reach me quickly on linkedin https://www.linkedin.com/in/giovanni-andrade0000/
-- ⚡ Fun fact: I dont like open-source.
-I'm a ruthless capitalist, here i'm tho.😄
+- ⚡ Fun fact: I dont like open-source.😄

 <!--
 **alumniGiovanni/alumniGiovanni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.